iTwin/webhooks-api-samples/webhooks-api-v2-sample-azure-function/README.md

 This sample Azure Function:

 * On startup checks if the provided webhook exists and is active.
-	- If the webhook does not exist a new webhook will be created and activated.
 	- Inactive webhooks will be reactivated
 * Creates an Azure Function with an HTTP Trigger.
 * Receives events and validates the signature.